Shannon Doleac, MS

 My view of “health” has been formed by three elements for as long as I can remember.
 Fitness and mental wellness make up two of the three, with NUTRITION being the third and most critical component.
 How each part influences “health” has always intrigued me, and I believe that for optimal wellness to be achieved, this triad needs to be complete.
 Initially, my interest in these areas was for personal performance, but over time it developed into a passion for helping others adopt healthier lifestyles.

-I am currently working as the owner of Primal Peak, LLC, the co-owner of Fat Moose Foods, LLC, a “nutrition specialist” at Copper Moose Farm (providing recipes and nutrition content for CSA members and farm stand customers), and a volunteer for a local non-profit, EATS (Eat Awesome Things at School).
+I am currently working as the owner of Primal Peak, LLC, a “nutrition specialist” at Copper Moose Farm (providing recipes and nutrition content for CSA members and farm stand customers), and a Board Member for a local non-profit, EATS (Eat Awesome Things at School).

 I have an amazing husband (who has always been supportive and onboard with my nutrition endeavors) and two wonderful children who keep me busy and always challenged in the field of practical nutrition!!
 My husband and I are avid CrossFitters and love being active as a family.
 I also love to cook and be creative in and out of the kitchen.